In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design

 00D 00000010 SECT4 notype () External | ?split@charlies_tools@@YAXABV?$basic_string@DU?$char_traits@D@std@@V?$allocator@D@2@@std@@D@Z (void __cdecl charlies_tools::split(class std::basic_string<char,struct std::char_traits<char>,class std::allocator<char> > const &,char))

-This decoration is called name mangling.
-Great, now we have to deal with these annoying problems.
+This modification is known as name mangling.
+Great, now we have to deal with these annoying issues.

-In C, our data can often be considered trivial (ah, we prefer C too, at least it's controllable).
-For legacy code reasons, we are used to initializing these variables at the link stage.
-But in C++, we know that these data items can be objects, meaning there are constructor calls.
-If these objects are all independent of initialization order (that is, these objects do not have dependencies, meaning we don't absolutely have to initialize static object A before static object B), then it is actually fine.
-But the fear is having static objects with order dependencies.
-Because the CPU runs the program, the initialization order of these objects often has no fixed constraints, making it very easy to cause random program crashes.
+In C, data is often considered to be trivial (aha, I prefer C too; at least it's predictable).
+Due to legacy code conventions, we are accustomed to initializing these variables during the linking phase.
+However, in C++, we know that this data can be objects, which implies the existence of constructor calls.
+If these objects are initialized under order-independent conditions (meaning the objects do not have dependencies, such that static object A must be initialized before static object B), then it isn't an issue.
+The real problem arises with order-dependent static objects.
+Since the CPU executes the program, there are often no fixed constraints on the initialization order of these objects, which can easily lead to random program crashes.

-Of course, this problem is easy to handle.
-We know that the initialization of data freely scattered in the data segment is uncertain, but if we put it inside a function, the object will only be initialized when execution reaches that point.
-Thus, if static object A indeed needs to be initialized before static object B, we can do this:
+Fortunately, this problem is easy to handle.
+We know that the initialization of data scattered freely in the data segment is uncertain.
+However, if we place the object inside a function, it is initialized only when execution reaches that point.
+Therefore, if static object A indeed must be initialized before static object B, we can do the following:

 static void init_a_and_b() {